merenlab/anvio.org/docs/anvio-org-tutorial/index.md

 ```
 ---
-layout: blog
+layout: page
 authors: [ivagljiva]
-title: How to add a post to anvio.org
+title: "How to add a post to anvio.org"
 excerpt: "You want to write a blog post or tutorial?
 We got you, fam."
 date: 2023-10-20
 tags: [contributors, technical]
 comments: true
-permalink: /docs/anvio-org-tutorial/
 ---
 ```

 The front matter must go in between the `---` lines.
 For our website, this stuff is usually pretty easy to fill in by copying and pasting from the entry you just added to the resources YAML file, with a few additions/exceptions:

-- `layout`: just write blog here. this field indicates what layout will be used when the page is rendered, but we really only have one layout option on our website, and that is the blog layout
+- `layout`: if you are writing a blog post, just write 'blog' here (no quotes). if you are writing any other type of contribution, write 'page' instead. this field indicates what layout will be used when the page is rendered, but we really only have one layout option on our website, and that is the blog layout
 - `excerpt`: equivalent to the `summary` field from the YAML file
-- `date`: the date you want the post to be published, i.e., from the file name of the post document
+- `date`: the date you want the post to be published.
+For blog posts this should come from the file name of the blog post document.
+For other resource types, this date doesn't affect rendering of the webpage
 - `comments`: true or false depending on whether you want people to be allowed to post comments at the bottom of the post's webpage
-- `permalink`: equivalent to the `url` field from the YAML file

-{:.notice}
-Not every post needs a `permalink` field.
-Blog posts (those described in `_data/resources/blogs.yaml`) do not need this field, because the default URL for posts is the global permalink parameter described in `_config.yml`, which happens to be `/blog/`.
-So if you are writing a blog post, feel free to skip this field.
-But if you are contributing any other kind of resource, you will need to include a `permalink` that is the same as the `url` you specified in the YAML file previously.

 ## Step 7) Write your post (and check your changes)